 The books themselves reflect their actual origins and so they will contain not only nice noble stuff, but will also articulate some truly obnoxious stuff.
 The core problem is the idea that they are the ultimate and literal source of truth and guidance because they were divinely inspired in some manner.
 Once you accept that idea then you are in a position where, when faced with a choice between tradition or basic human decency, tradition will dominate for emotional reasons.

-Humans resists such literalism and do often accept the divine literal truth hypothesis by simply reading the obnoxious bits as metaphors, and not directives to be followed to the letter.
+Humans resists such literalism and do often reject the divine literal truth hypothesis by simply reading the obnoxious bits as metaphors, and not directives to be followed to the letter.
 This has generally been the road followed to tame the fundamentalist modality that once dominated Christianity and is also the same road that many strands of Islamic thinking are walking to achieve the same ends.

 Much of our history has been a struggle between such literalist traditions and cultural insights into a better way.
 For example, take the concept of slavery.
 It was once culturally acceptable and part of the normal fabric of society, hence such religious texts reflect that and are generally pro-slavery.
 Read either the Qur’an or the Bible cover to cover and you will discover that there is not a single word that suggests that slavery is not moral.
 Now that is interesting, because today slavery is almost universally regarded as morally wrong.
 It still exists, but is not considered decent or right.